eta-sys/1mul/SmartSocket_ESP8266.md

     E
     '0x1a

-You can run a HTTP server to supervise the switch, or at last you may arange TCP console U13 over home WiFi, so you will be in able to run, stop and monitoring program's work or upload a new one.
+You can run a HTTP server to supervise the switch, or at last you may arrange TCP console U13 over home WiFi, so you will be in able to run, stop and monitoring program's work or upload a new one.
 If you prefer add local time correction.